-8.14 The Council's recognition of the benefits of quality open space (including water courses and other bodies of water) in the ongoing regeneration process in Inverclyde will be taken forward through the publication of Supplementary Guidance on the Green Network.
-The purpose of the guidance is to embed the principles contained within the various Green Network studies into planning policy and practice, particularly in the implementation of the areas identified as Major Areas of Change (refer to Chapter 3 and Supplementary Guidance, and Schedule 8.1).
+The Council's recognition of the benefits of quality open space (including water courses and other bodies of water) in the ongoing regeneration process in Invercived will be taken forward through the publication of Supplementary Guidance on the Green Network, the purpose being to embed the principles contained within the various Green Network studies into planning policy and practice, particularly in the implementation of the areas identified as Major Areas of Change (refer Chapter 3 and Supplementary Guidance).

-8.15 Three local Green Network routes have been identified at Central Greenock, Cartsburn and Port Glasgow to link the strategic coastal access route at the Waterfront with Clyde Muirshiel Regional Park (ref: Area Renewal and the Inverclyde Green Network - 2010).
+Three local Green Network routes have been identified at Central Greenock, Cartsburn and Port Glasgow to link the strategic coastal access route at the Waterfront with Clyde Muirshiel Regional Park (ref: Area Renewal and the Inverclyde Green Network - 2010).
 These routes provide an opportunity to contribute toward the ongoing regeneration process in Inverclyde (refer Chapter 3), and will be taken forward by the Council as resources and development opportunities arise.
 A fourth opportunity for a proposed Green Network route at the former IBM site at Spango Valley to the south west of Greenock was identified in the IGI study (2012).
-This opportunity is linked with the redevelopment of the area, and is one project among a number which focus on water management and access networks (refer to Figure 8.2)
+This opportunity is linked with the redevelopment of the area, and is one project among a number which focus on water management and access networks.